This post may contain affiliate links. This blog generates income via ads.

 - Using a very sharp knife, carefully cut the partially-frozen venison into thin slices.

 - Once the meat is sliced, let it come up in temperature slightly, we don’t want to cook frozen meat!
-I like to leave the meat out to rest while I preheat my pellet grill.
+I like to leave the meat out to rest while I preheat my pans.

 Making a Venison Philly Cheesesteak

 Butter and toast the hoagie rolls.
-Then move them up to the warming rack.
+Then remove and keep warm.

 Cook the onions and peppers.
 They take longer to cook than the steak!

 Combine the vegetables and steak.
 Then top with cheese.
-Turning the grill off will ensure the meat isn’t overcooked but the cheese still melts.
+Turning the heat off will ensure the meat isn’t overcooked but the cheese still melts.

 Enjoy!
 When I tell you I could eat all four of these it is not an exaggeration!